-Larry Page Sergey Brin \$20Billionaires
+Larry Page Sergey Brin \$40Billionaires

 Jon Kleinberg

 Nevanlinna Prize

 How does Google order the webpages displayed after a search?

 2 important factors:

 - Relevance of the page.

 - Reputation of the page.

 The number and reputation of links pointing to that page.

 Reputation is measured using PageRank.

 PageRank is calculated using a Markov Chain.

 The plan

 Motivating examples and applications

 Basic mathematical representation and properties

+A bit more on applications

+The Setting

-A bit more on applications The Setting There is a system with n possible states/values $\{1, 2, ..., n\}$ .
+There is a system with n possible states/values {1, 2, ..., n}.
 At each time step, the state changes probabilistically.

-Memoryless The next state only depends on the current state.
 Evolution of the system: random walk on the graph.
-The Definition A Markov Chain is a directed graph with $V = \{1, 2, ..., n\}$ such that: - Each edge is labeled with a value in (0,1] self-loops allowed (a positive probability). - At each vertex, the probabilities on outgoing edges sum to $1\,$ .
-(We usually assume the graph is strongly connected. i.e. there is a directed path from i to j for any i and j.)
+The Definition A Markov Chain is a digraph with $V = \{1, 2, ..., n\}$ such that: - Each edge is labeled with a value in $\left(0,1\right]$ (a probability). self-loops allowed - At each vertex, the probabilities on outgoing edges sum to $1. \end{tabular}$ (We usually assume the graph is strongly connected. i.e. there is a directed path from i to j for any i and j.)
 The vertices of the graph are called states.
 The edges are called transitions.

 The label of an edge is a transition probability.

+Notation

-Given some Markov Chain with n states: For each $t = 0, 1, 2, 3, \ldots$ we have a random variable: $X_t =$ the state we are in after t steps.
+Given some Markov Chain with n states:

+Define

+$$\pi_t[i] = \text{probability of being in}$$